top of page

 Black Consort is an old variety with an upright, multi-stemmed form that bears fragrant flowers in spring and brilliant orange red foliage in fall.
 Clusters of medium-sized, black, sweet-tart musky fruits ripen in late summer.

-Tartran Red has large and juicy red berries that ripen in the middle of summer with intense flavor that is ideal for making preserves.
+Red Lake has large and juicy red berries that ripen in the middle of summer with intense flavor that is ideal for making preserves.
 Although they are more tart than their black counterpart, they can still be eaten fresh and are considered the tastiest of the red currants.
 Be mindful, they are more attractive to birds.

 $7.50Price